stackotter/galah/Readme.md

-## Yet To Be Named
+## galah

-This scripting language takes inspiration from Swift with the goal of being a lightweight scripting language with an interpreter written in Swift.
+A scripting language takes inspiration with the goal of being a lightweight and embeddable in Swift applications.

+This syntax is all bound to change!
+Nothing is set in stone, this is still heavily WIP and even the style of the language isn't completely decided yet.

 The following example program is strongly typed but relies heavily on type inference instead of type annotations.